Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have put together a 31-26 record in games they were favored on the moneyline (winning 54.4% of those games).
+- The Mariners have been favored on the moneyline 58 total times this season.
+They've gone 31-27 in those games.

-- In games it has played as moneyline favorites with odds of -225 or shorter, Seattle has a 9-2 record (winning 81.8% of its games).
+- Seattle has gone 11-7 (winning 61.1% of its games) when it has played as moneyline favorites of -185 or shorter.

-- Based on this game's moneyline, the Mariners have an implied win probability of 69.2%.
+- Based on this game's moneyline, the Mariners' implied win probability is 64.9%.

-- Seattle has played in 90 games with an over/under set, and have combined with its opponents to go over the total 45 times (45-43-2).
+- Seattle has had an over/under set by bookmakers 91 times, and have combined with opponents to go over the total in 45 of those games (45-44-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!